 Raohe Night Market (Taipei)

-The market is a more manageable size, not to mention the seriously impressive Songshan Ciyou Temple next to its entrance.
+A major highlight is the seriously impressive Songshan Ciyou Temple next to its entrance.
 But most importantly, there’s just a whole lot of really good food here.
-I cover what to eat at Raohe Night Market here.

-The one stall you’ll hear the most about is Fuzhou Black Pepper Buns.
+The most famous stall in Raohe Night Market is Fuzhou Black Pepper Buns.
 Other stalls that have achieved Michelin status are Chen Dong Ribs and A Kuo Lu Wei (braised foods).

 Ningxia Night Market (Taipei)

 Ningxia Night Market (寧夏夜市) likely ranks third in fame and popularity among Taipei night markets.
-The market consists of a lane of food stalls pushed together to form a walkway down the middle of a street – at least you won’t get lost at this one!
+The market consists of a lane of food stalls pushed together to form a walkway down the middle of a street – you won’t get lost, but it does typically get silly packed.

 Ningxia never fails to impress, with a vast array of goodies and more Michelin-rated stalls.

 Liu Yu Zi is the single most famous stall, doing deep fried taro balls stuffed with egg yolk and pork floss.
-Other popular ones are this chicken rice stall and mochi on ice here.
-The market also specialties at oyster omelets, with a few multi-generation brick-and-mortar shops on the west side of the street.
+Other popular items include oyster omelets (the night market is especially known for them), chicken rice, and mochi on ice here.

 Near the night market, you can find three of Taipei’s best craft beer bars.